Improving Health and Restoring Dignity

 - HIV prevention, care and treatment, including prevention of mother-to-child transmission

 - Non-communicable diseases, including prevention and treatment of breast and cervical cancer

 - Gender-based violence, including awareness, prevention, and protection

 - Health systems strengthening

 CMMB Kenya programs have built the capacity of local healthcare organizations to tackle not only HIV/AIDS but also other national health challenges.
 CMMB Kenya has a reputation for locally managed, high-quality HIV care and treatment, with low loss-to-follow-up and low mortality rates among clients.
-Program areas include HIV prevention, including prevention of mother-to-child transmission of HIV – with support from mentor mothers, and voluntary medical male circumcision, as well as HIV counseling and testing, screening for sexually transmitted infections, and behavior change communication.
+Program areas include HIV prevention, including prevention of mother-to-child transmission of HIV – with support from mentor mothers, voluntary medical male circumcision, HIV counseling and testing, screening for sexually transmitted infections, and behavior change communication.
 We also help build human resources for health and work to strengthen Kenyan health systems via direct assistance on health management information systems, finance, administration, and technical training for staff.

 Snapshots from Kenya

 Click on the pin icons on the map to discover CMMB's programs and initiatives in Kenya.

 CMMB believes that every child deserves a mother.

 According to the World Health Organization, about 830 women die from pregnancy or childbirth-related complications around the world every day.
 Almost all of these deaths occur in low-resource settings including at home deliveries.
 Most can be prevented.
 That’s why CMMB’s community health workers monitor the childbearing intentions of women in the catchment areas for which they are responsible and refer all pregnant women to a health facility for antenatal care and a safe delivery.